cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

-`OJTest` is a collection Framework that aim to provide a comprehensive testing solution for Cappuccino applications.
-The `OJTest` frameworks is another repositoty of the Cappuccino project.
+`OJTest` is a collection Framework that aims to provide a comprehensive testing solution for Cappuccino applications.
+The `OJTest` frameworks are another repository of the Cappuccino project.
 You can find it [here](https://github.com/cappuccino/OJTest).

-`OJTest` are the perfect frameworks to create unit-tests and test algorithms. `OJTest` runs in a shell and do not use any headless browser, it means that no DOM element are created along with your tests.
-To achieve DOM element testing, you can take a look to the next topic [cucapp](/learn/cucapp.html).
+`OJTest` are the perfect frameworks to create unit-tests and test algorithms. `OJTest` run in a shell and do not use any headless browser, it means that no DOM element are created along with your tests.
+To achieve DOM element testing, you can take a look in the next topic [cucapp](/learn/cucapp.html).

-These frameworks are used to test the Framework Cappuccino, you can find a lot of examples in the folder `Tests/` of the Cappuccino's source.
+These frameworks are used to test the Cappuccino Framework, you can find a lot of examples in the folder `Tests/` of the Cappuccino source.

 ### Installation

 OJTest is installed by default when you install Cappuccino from the source.
 If you did not do it, please follow the tutorial [Advanced: Install from Source](/learn/build-source.html).

-Once Cappuccino installed, you do not have the last version of `OJTest` installed.
-If you like adventure and you would like to use the latest version of `OJTest`, please follow the following procedure.
+Once Cappuccino is installed, you do not have the lastest version of `OJTest` installed yet.
+If you like risks and you would like to use the latest version of `OJTest`, please follow the procedure below.

-Firstly clone the git repository of OJTest :
+First, clone the git repository of OJTest :

     :::bash
     git clone https://github.com/cappuccino/OJTest